NCPP/ocgis/doc/install.rst

 Testing the Installation
 ------------------------

 It is recommended that a simple suite of tests are run to verify the new installation.
-Testing requires the Python ``nose`` library (https://nose.readthedocs.io/en/latest/):
+Testing requires the Python ``nose`` library (https://nose.readthedocs.io/en/latest/) and ``mock`` (included by default with Python 3+):

 .. code-block:: sh

-    [sudo] pip install nose
+    [sudo] pip install nose mock
         # OR
-    conda install nose
+    conda install nose mock

 Run tests: